 Political SWOT An alysis Strengths Since the overthrow of the Pahlavi family in 1979, there has been some reduction in the level of political corruption, while wealth distribution has improved marginally.
 The Revolutionary Guard and Basij militia are fiercely loyal to the supreme leader, helping to maintain social stability.
+Sanctions relief will boost economic growth notably.
 Weaknesses The country has one of the poorest human rights records in the region, and authorities do not hesitate to quell dissidents.
 A number of journalists and anti- government protesters are being held in custody.
 While decision-making ultimately rests with the supreme leader, the regime is heavily fragmented, and consensus is hard to reach.
 Widespread perceptions of electoral fraud during the course of June 2009's presidential elections have damaged the regime's legitimacy in the eyes of many Iranians.
 Opportunities The Majlis (parliament) is more than just a rubber stamp; the move by 150 parliamentarians (out of 290) to hold former president Mahmoud Ahmadinejad accountable for his handling of the economy in March 2012 is a positive indication that checks exist.
 The victory of moderate cleric Hassan Rouhani in Presidential elections in June 2013 is leading to a significant improvement in relations with the West.
+The long term potential in Iran across a range of sectors is enormous given a large population, well-educated workforce and pent-up demand.
 Threats Despite progress in nuclear talks, the prospect of further US and EU sanctions and the possibility of a military strike by the US or Israel cannot be dismissed.
 Youth unemployment is high.
-The strong influence of the Revolutionary Guards within the political and economic arena will continue to present a challenge to reform.